maab-osman/Application-Hacking-And-Vulnerabilities/h5_its_Alive.md

 <img width="1329" height="591" alt="Screenshot 2026-02-22 at 1 13 57 AM" src="https://github.com/user-attachments/assets/863ff196-26a9-4130-bf5b-1cc5982e1485" />

-Analyzing this with the assitance of AI, we found:
+Analyzing this with the assitance we found:
   - HTTP authentication routines
   - MQTT credentials
   - RTSP password checks
   - ONVIF password handling

-Thats when things got interesting so I decided to load `bin/main` into Ghidra
+Thats when things got interesting so I decided to load `bin/main` into Ghidra.
+From my analysis, I discovered several important things.

+### Key Findings:

+- The binary contains format strings like `password is %s` , suggesting that sensitive credentials may be logged in plaintext during certain operations.
+- The device manages a multi-tier account system, including admin and third account levels.
+It utilizes `HMAC` for password hashing and adheres to `WS-UsernameToken` standards.
+- The presence of `RTSP` and `ONVIF` strongly indicates this is an IoT camera system.

+The firmware exhibits a standard IoT design but contains significant Information Disclosure vulnerabilities.
+The most critical finding is the potential for plaintext password logging in the hub_auth and mqtt modules.
+If an attacker gains access to the device's logs, these hardcoded format strings indicate that full account compromise is highly probable.

 ## b) Lab1